Occasionally, games will decide to give you a break and actually feature methods of skipping boss battles

 - In Super Mario 3D Land, in one of the Special World airships, a boss battle with Boom Boom can (and must, if you want to get all the star coins) be skipped by taking another route.

 - The final confrontation with the ultimate boss of Planescape: Torment can be resolved without violence... in about four different ways.
 And each of those ways have a couple of different ways of going about it.
 Indeed, not fighting the boss gives you a somewhat better ending than if you killed it.

 - The final boss in Arcanum: Of Steamworks & Magick Obscura can, in the same manner as the Fallout boss, be persuaded that his plan is unsound and will then allow the player to kill him without resistance.

-- It is possible to skip some bosses in Mega Man X5.
+- It is possible to skip various bosses in Mega Man X5.
 Either launch the Enigma laser or shuttle early, or let Eurasia fall to Earth.

 - The Gulp Worm can be skipped not once but twice; the first time by Claire, the second time by Chris.
 However, doing so the second time results in a couple of items Lost Forever (assuming Claire gave Rodrigo the hemostat earlier; otherwise there's no point in fighting it).